-An increasing amount of research suggests that having adequate levels of vitamin D may make the difference between having a mild vs severe case of the coronavirus.
+Research suggests that having adequate levels of vitamin D may make the difference between having a mild versus severe case of the coronavirus.

 Here’s why this research, and the recommendations coming from it, are worth paying attention to.

-First, let’s recall that research conducted in 2016 indicated that vitamin D may be useful in preventing acute respiratory tract infections.
+First, recall that previous medical research has indicated that vitamin D may be useful in preventing acute respiratory tract infections.
 Among the researchers’ conclusions: “Vitamin D supplementation was safe and it protected against acute respiratory tract infection overall.”

 “a growing body of evidence”

 In June 2020, Agence France-Presse reported on a “growing body of evidence which suggests that a vitamin D deficiency could be linked with developing a more severe case of COVID-19.”